StanFaas/create-react-app/packages/react-scripts/README.md

-# Multiple entries
+# CRA Multiple endpoints

-A modified react-scripts fork which allows you to setup custom entries for your Create React App projects.
+A modified react-scripts fork which allows you to setup custom endpoints for your Create React App projects.

 ## Motivation

 React looks for your index.html and index.js files to build/start your project.
-I've changed this so that you can have multiple entries in one CRA project.
+I've changed this so that you can have multiple endpoints in one CRA project.

 A simple use case would be to have a normal `/` endpoint and a `/admin` one, with different builds too.